jorgefpendas/forking-workflow-exercise/burning_cheese_taco.md

 It is 3 am and you all you can find is a bottle of hot sauce and half a bag of shredded cheese.
+I assert this is a taco by the laws of English.

 # Ingredients